Vietnam Coffee is Delightfully Different: A Coffee Cafe Tour in Hanoi

 Vietnamese Yogurt Coffee

 Vietnamese Yogurt Coffee seemed more like yogurt ice cream, especially after we had just finished a stronger coffee at another café.
-Our coffee had a slightly sour and sour taste to it along with a hint of that strong coffee flavor that coffee drinkers get accustomed to here in Hanoi.
+Our Vietnam coffee had a slightly sour and sour taste to it along with a hint of that strong coffee flavor that coffee drinkers get accustomed to here in Hanoi.

 Now it was time for a great treat on our Vietnamese Coffee Tour, Coconut ice cream coffee!
 This combination is hard to beat on a warm day, or any time of day at that matter.
 Coconut Ice cream and coffee was to be our dessert, because it was our last coffee tasting of the day.
 Sweet, cold yet with that distinctive robust coffee bean flavor.
 Thanh knows how to host these tours!

-Vietnamese Coffee Lover Recipes
+Vietnam Coffee Lover Recipes

 © Travel Food & Health Magazine – © Thomas Levine Photography